tokaivillas/ReservesPlanner/README.md

 * The amount to be spent on Repairs and Maintenance.

 Before trying to use this spreadsheet, you must know:
-* The total amount budgeted by the BC for the previous financial year (i.e. all amounts spent plus amounts put into a Reserve Fund)
+* The total budget of the BC for the previous financial year (i.e. all amounts spent plus amounts put into a Reserve Fund)
-* The total amount that is anticipated to be spent on administrative items for the next financial year
+* The administrative budget for the current financial year
 * The amount (from the administrative budget) that will be spent on regular Repairs and Maintenance work (i.e. amounts outside of the long term/ten year plan)
 * The amount in the Reserve Fund at the start of the financial year.